devnull-tools/soda/README.md

 ### invoke (description, function_name)

 Invokes the given function based on user choice.
-Additionally, a pre_$function_name and post_$function_name will be invoked if exists.
 The value of the user choice will be stored in the $OPTIONS_FILE file.

 If there is a variable named exactly like the function, its value will be used instead of